Baxter Barracks |

 (State Historic Site)

 Located across from Crown Point, New York.
 Capt.
 Jacobus de Warm's Stockade was built here by the New York militia in 1690 to observe French movements.
 The French built Fort Pointe à la Chevelure or Fort de Pieux in 1731.
 It was a 100-foot square stockade with four bastions, with three buildings.
 It was abandoned when Fort St. Frederic was completed at Crown Point in 1737.
-The settlement was abandoned in 1759 to the British.
+A French settlement was then established here, but was abandoned in 1759 to the British.
 It was burned in 1760 by Mohawk Indians, leaving only smoldering chimneys, hence the modern name of the point.
-A small British garrison was here at the start of the American Revolution.
+A small Patriot garrison was here at the start of the American Revolution, later Hessian troops were posted here when Crown Point was reoccupied by British forces.
+The extant Chimney Point Tavern was built in 1785.
 Admission fee.

 (1813 - 1815), near Vergennes